-Columbus Public Health investigates cases of foodborne illness by collecting and evaluating food histories from people, collecting samples for testing, and conducting inspections of licensed food facilities.
-Investigations help us discover and correct problems in the food production and distribution system and prevent future illness.
-Consumers can help by reporting illnesses they suspect might be foodborne.
+Columbus Public Health investigates cases of foodborne illness to discover and correct problems in the food production and distribution system and prevent future illness.
+Consumers and business owners can help by reporting illnesses they suspect might be foodborne.

 The onset of illness can be almost immediate or up to 70 days, depending on the cause.
 Some common symptoms are diarrhea, fever, vomiting, jaundice (yellow skin color) and sore throat with fever.

 What is it?

 Food Poisoning Causes - Foodsafety.gov

 A-Z Index for Foodborne Illness - Centers for Disease Control and Prevention